-Difference Between MySQL vs MSSQL
+Difference Between MySQL and MSSQL

 Below is the top 9 difference between MySQL vs MSSQL

-Key differences between MySQL vs MSSQL
+Key differences between MySQL and MSSQL

-Both MySQL vs MSSQL are popular choices in the market; let us discuss some of the major Difference Between MySQL and MSSQL:
+Both are popular choices in the market; let us discuss some of the major differences:

-- MySQL does not allow users to interrupt a query execution midway i.e. once a SQL query has been fired it must run its course.
-While MSSQL users can control the query execution and bring it to halt before its completion.
+- MySQL does not allow users to interrupt a query execution midway, i.e., once a SQL query has been fired, it must run its course.
+At the same time, MSSQL users can control the query execution and bring it to a halt before its completion.
 MSQL transaction engine gives this functionality to the developers.

 MySQL vs MSSQL Comparison Table